Jevgeņijs Kostigovs

 Jevgeņijs Kostigovs (born 20 November 1996) is a Latvian motorcycle speedway rider.

 Career

 Kostigovs became champion of Latvia in 2018 after winning the Latvian Individual Speedway Championship.

-He has won silver and bronze medals at the European Pairs Speedway Championship and was selected for the Latvian team for the 2019 Speedway of Nations and 2022 Speedway of Nations.
+Kostigovs has won silver and bronze medals at the European Pairs Speedway Championship and was selected for the Latvian team for the 2019 Speedway of Nations and 2022 Speedway of Nations.
 He reached the final of the 2020 Grand Prix Challenge.

-In 2024, he helped Latvia reach the final of the 2024 Speedway of Nations in Manchester and qualified for the final of the 2024 Speedway European Championship.
+In 2024, Kostigovs helped Latvia reach the final of the 2024 Speedway of Nations in Manchester and qualified for the final of the 2024 Speedway European Championship.